 Many manufacturers use metals that simply don’t last.
-Whether this is to keep cost to a minimum or just poor planning, unfortunately, it is the case, even with some of the top brands.
+Whether this is to keep the cost to a minimum or just poor planning, unfortunately, it is the case, even with some of the top brands.

 Often it’s hard to tell the quality of the kettle by just looking at it.
-However, the thickness of the metal and the quality of the seam welds is a good indicator of durability.
+However, the thickness of the metal and the quality of the seam weld is a good indicator of durability.

 Flow Rate (Pouring Speed)

-Not all kettles pour at the same speed, some are slower than others, and there are even some that are more responsive to slight shifts in your pour over technique.
+Not all kettles pour at the same speed, some are slower than others, and there are even some that are more responsive to slight shifts in your pour-over technique.

 Although a relatively quick pouring kettle may take some practice to get used to the flow, its purpose is wasted if it can’t pour evenly over your coffee grounds.

-This is likely the reason way you’re looking to but a gooseneck kettle in the first place, so a kettle that gushes out of the spout offering very little control is going to ruin all of that.
+This is likely the reason why you’re looking to buy a gooseneck kettle in the first place, so a kettle that gushes out of the spout and offers very little control is going to ruin all of that.

-With that being said, there are exceptions to the rule and a few decimal places to the right and left can make a big impact depending on how much coffee you brew at home.
+With that being said, there are exceptions to the rule, and a few decimal places to the right and left can make a big impact depending on how much coffee you brew at home.